rtbot-dev/rules_sbom/README.md

 Once changes land on `main`, the GitHub action opens a release PR.
 Merging that PR tags `vX.Y.Z`, publishes the GitHub release, and the `Verify Release Tag` workflow confirms that the tag matches the version declared in `MODULE.bazel`.

 If you need to double-check a release manually, re-run the `Release Please` workflow from the Actions tab; it will only open a new PR when there are user-facing commits since the last tag.

+Use `bazel sync` after upgrading to ensure the Syft toolchain archives download for your host platform.